Kendall Dinniene

 Peer-Reviewed Articles and Book Chapters

-“Wounding the Heteropatriarchy: Queer and Disabled Histories in Forgetting the Alamo and Caballero,” forthcoming in Studies in American Fiction.
+“Wounding the Heteropatriarchy: Queered and Disabled Histories in Forgetting the Alamo and Caballero,” Studies in American Fiction, vol. 51, no. 1, 2026, pp. 25-40.

 “‘A Sensual People, and Doomed’: Anti-Fatness and/as Anti-Mexican Racism in America’s First Mass Medium,” Ethnic Studies Review, vol. 47, no. 2-3, 2024,